brianwu02/pascal.py/README.md

 4. Intermediate code is fed to the virtual runtime where instructions are interpreted and executed in python via stack machine. should probably change the name of StackMachine class since it isn't a stack machine but a stack machine code generator. the v_runtime is the actual stack machine.

+#### how to run
+1. git clone git@github.com:brianwu02/pascal.py.git
+2. python runPascalCompiler.py *optional-filename*.
+3. as of now, no control structure instructions are implemented, only assignment and expressions using + - * /.

 #### Problems with this compiler:

 1. the scanner & character scanner aren't properly tested.
 They've only been